 The overcharge of the cathode electrode mainly occurs when the proportion of the cathode electrode material is too low.
 This will lead to the capacity imbalance between the electrodes, resulting in irreversible loss of lipo battery capacity.
 In addition, the coexistence and continuous accumulation of oxygen and combustible gases decomposed from the cathode material and the electrolyte may bring safety risks to the use of the lipo battery.

-If the charging voltage of the lipo battery is too high, it will cause an oxidation reaction in the electrolyte.
-In addition, some by-products will be generated to block the electrode micropores and hinder the migration of lipo ions, and resulting in the change of cyclic capacity attenuation.
+If the charging voltage of the lipo rechargeable battery is too high, it will cause an oxidation reaction in the electrolyte.
+In addition, some by-products will be generated to block the electrode micropores and hinder the migration of lipo ions and resulting in the change of cyclic capacity attenuation.
 The electrolyte concentration is inversely proportional to the changing trend of electrolyte stability.
-The higher the electrolyte concentration, the lower the stability of the electrolyte, which will affect the capacity of li ion batteries.
+The higher the electrolyte concentration, the lower the stability of the electrolyte, which will affect the capacity of li-ion batteries.
 During the charging process, the electrolyte will be consumed.
 Therefore, it is necessary to be replenished during assembly, which will reduce the active material of the battery and affect the initial capacity.

 The electrolyte includes electrolytes, solvents and additives.
 The properties will affect the service life, specific capacity, rate, charge and discharge performance, and safety performance of the battery.
 The decomposition of electrolyte and solvent will cause the loss of battery capacity.
 The SEI film will be generated by solvents and other substances on the surface of the anode electrode surface during the first charge and discharge, which will cause irreversible capacity loss.
 However, it is inevitable.
 If there are impurities such as water or hydrogen fluoride in the electrolyte, the electrolyte LiPF6 may be decomposed at a high temperature.
 Also, the generated product reacts with the cathode electrode material and affects the battery capacity.
 At the same time, some of the products will react with the solvent and affect the stability of the SEI film on the anode electrode surface, which will cause the performance attenuation of li ion batteries.